Roshk01/Roshk01/README.md

 - 🌱 I’m currently learning **Docker**.
 - 📖 I am currently reading **Good Vibes, Good Life** by Vex King.
-- 💬 Talk to me about Current affairs, History, Facts, countrie, Coding & startups.
+- 💬 Talk to me about Current affairs, History, Facts, countries, Coding & startups.

 - 👨‍💻 All of my projects are available at my <a href="https://roshanik.netlify.app/"> Portfolio </a>.